Nikocraft123/Java-MCPlugin-ChallengeServerPlugin/README.md

-# Java-MCPlugin-NikocraftServerPlugin
+# Java-MCPlugin-ChallengeServerPlugin
-The Java Minecraft Plugin (Spigot) for the Nikocraft Server.
+The Java Minecraft Plugin (Spigot) for the Challenge Server.